yunusemre002/afstudeerproject/logbook.md

 - [x] In the Introduction → mention Fiji and the imaris program in the Current section.
 - [x] Remove the sub-question “preprocessing” part, keep only the steps.
     - [x] Answer this sub-question in the Methodology introduction.
-- [ ] Evaluation part — only one person bias, discuss this.
+- [x] Evaluation part — only one person bias, discuss this.
-- [ ] Explain what aggregate quantification means in Methodology — location, volume, count.
+- [x] Explain what aggregate quantification means in Methodology — location, volume, count.
-- [ ] Performance metrics — human evaluation by expert as GOLD STANDARD.
+- [x] Performance metrics — human evaluation by expert as GOLD STANDARD.
 Why?
 There’s no other option.
-- [ ] Discussion on 3D aggregation is too specific:
+- [x] Discussion on 3D aggregation is too specific:
-  - [ ] Dataset
+  - [x] Dataset
-  - [ ] Methods — aggregate threshold part
+  - [x] Methods — aggregate threshold part
 - [x] AI automation level explained.
 - [x] Remove “Idea proportion” texts, keep just a brief summary.
 - [x] Ask Carolina about ethical concerns.
-- [ ] Iteration — clarify that it’s a single iteration (before B4).
+- [x] Iteration — clarify that it’s a single iteration (before B4).
-  - [ ] Mention timing details.
+  - [x] Mention timing details.
 - [x] Stakeholder analysis from NOAH Leroy — make it clearer.
 Focus on biomedical researchers, CureQ Health Lab, all parts.
   - [x] Delete everything below this, last sentence is important.
 - [x] Current flow included.

+All of the feedback which is given from Lamia is done.

+# 21.05.25
+## TODO List
+1. Iteration in the model section
+2. Requirements (model + product {+UI})
+3. teruggekomen op requirements in de discussie
+4. State of the art
+5. Redesign de model PART
+6. Conclusie
+7. Update the paper prototype
+    - Add feddback icon last page,
+    - Add parameter settings 2. page
+    - Show the fotos of the input to user to choose it.
+(Le Roy)
+9. Run it on 10 images with same color.
+(Bart)